-Getting the same version of anti-epileptic drugs (AEDs) with each prescription may contribute to how well the drug works for that person.
+Getting the same version of anti-seizure medications (ASMs) with each prescription may contribute to how well the drug works for that person.
 Switching to a different version of a drug could cause confusion, anxiety, side effects or a breakthrough seizure in some people.

 What are branded drugs?

 'Branded' drugs are the original version of a drug produced by the drug (pharmaceutical) company which developed the drug.
 To start with, only the company that developed the drug can produce it.
 This is called being ‘on patent’, and the drug will have a brand name that only that company can use.
 For example, Tegretol is the brand name of the ASM carbamazepine.

 All drugs have an ‘active ingredient’ (the part of the drug that treats the condition for which you take it).
 This ingredient is often referred to as the ‘generic’ name.

 Once a branded drug has been on the market for a number of years, other companies are allowed to start producing their own version of the drug (after it comes ‘off patent’).
 These other companies might call their version of the drug by just the generic name, such as ‘carbamazepine’, or they might give their version another name (sometimes called a ‘branded generic’), such as ‘Carbagen’.

 Several drug companies might produce their own versions of a generic drug, but they will all contain the same active ingredient.

 Different versions of ASMs will look different